Apillon/nft-template/README.md

     * APILLON_API_SECRET : your previously created API secret

 Now everything should be ready.
 When you will push to master branch, your website should start deploy to Apillon IPFS hosting.
 Monitor progress on [Apillon.io](https://app.apillon.io) dashboard.
 After some time you'll be able to get IPNS url and also setup your own domain.

+You can change behavior of the automatic deployment by editing [/.github/workflows/deploy.yml](/.github/workflows/deploy.yml).